Last reviewed 21 April 2021

 4. Prioritising holiday requests

-Around Easter, employers may think that they should prioritise annual leave requests from staff with religious beliefs or those who have school-age children, but this would result in discrimination against childless or non-religious workers.
+Employers may think that they should prioritise annual leave requests from staff with religious beliefs or those who have school-age children, but this could result in discrimination against childless or non-religious workers.
+Instead, it is highly advisable to operate a first-come, first-served approach.

 5. Annual leave policies and contracts